justineeyx/finBro-v2/README.md

 How to test:
 1. Clone this repository to your desired location
-2. In the terminal, enter "git checkout firebase"
+2. In the terminal, enter "git checkout Logout_feature"
 3. In your desired IDE, open up the terminal and enter "npm i" to install all dependencies
 4. Enter "npm start" and host the webapp on http://localhost:3000